it-projects-llc/tg-addons/tg_website_sale_renting/README.rst

   * Renting Max End Date

 Also renting min start date and max end dates can be overriden in product form.
+In that case default renting start and ends dates are taken from product-specific renting min start and renting max end dates.

 Note: in one cart you cannot mix products with default renting dates and product with specific renting dates